 Where on earth are my new patients?

 The problem isn’t your reputation or your skills as a dentist.
 It most likely has to do with the way your phone is being answered.
 While you may have hired a warm, friendly and organized front desk team member, turning a caller into an appointment takes some special training.
 But how would you know this area of your practice needs attention unless you listen in on your front office?
-We aren’t trying to create the next spin-off of Big Brother, but listening to your practice’s incoming phone calls can provide insight to why you aren’t seeing an influx of new dental patients or why patients may be leaving the practice.
+We aren’t trying to create the next spin-off of Big Brother, but using dental call tracking software to record your practice’s incoming phone calls can provide insight to why you aren’t seeing an influx of new dental patients or why patients may be leaving the practice.

 The top 5 reasons to listen in

 #1 Missed opportunity for patient conversion is a common reason to listen in.
 Your marketing materials are being received and are generating interest in your practice – until a caller picks up the phone.
 Whether someone is looking for a new dentist, or is a newcomer to town, if your front office staff can’t convert an inquiry phone call into an appointment, the prospective patient is lost forever.
 You and I know that failure to schedule an appointment directly impacts your practice – and your production – for a lifetime.

 #2 Is your front office creating a welcoming atmosphere?
 When prospective new patients or current patients call the practice, for any reason, they should sense a smile on the other end of the line.
 Listening to phone calls allows you to analyze whether your team is providing exceptional customer service – or if they sound as if they would rather be somewhere else, like literally, anywhere else.
 If a team member isn’t excited about the practice, why should the patient be?